Nut vs Bolt: Types, and Differences with Screws and Rivets

 Hex bolts are one of the most commonly used types of bolts.
 Their surfaces are hexagonal in shape, allowing for rotation using tools such as wrenches to apply the necessary force for fastening.
 Regarding the threaded portion, hex bolts can be fully threaded or partially threaded.
 They are suitable for connecting various mechanical equipment and structures.

-7.Flange bolts
+7.Flange Bolts

 Flange bolts